texjporg/tex-jp-build/README.md

 This bundle provides a minimum subset of TeX Live subversion repository for building binaries of Japanese TeX processing tools.
-This bundle also provides the latest "upstream" sources for
+This bundle also provides the latest "upstream" sources for the followings:

-followings: ptexenc, ptex, eptex, makejvf, mendex.
+* ptexenc
+* ptex
+* eptex
+* makejvf
+* mendex
+* dviout-util

 Other tools and libraries (kpathsea, dvips, dvipdfmx etc.) are prepared only for easy building/testing of an experimental environment for developers;
 we do not intend to provide the "upstream" sources.